Everyone

 Sharing extended leave

-If an employee and their spouse or partner both meet the eligibility criteria, they can share the A period of extra unpaid parental leave usually taken after primary carer leave ends.
+If an employee and their spouse or partner both meet the eligibility criteria, they can share the extended leave.
+They can take it at the same time or one after the other.

-Employees who meet the 12-month criterion above may take up to 52 weeks extended leave (less the number of weeks primary carer leave taken, up to 26 weeks).
-If two parents are sharing the leave and they both meet the 12-month criterion, then they share this amount.
+Employees who meet the 12-month criterion above may take up to 52 weeks’ extended leave (less the number of weeks primary carer leave taken, up to 26 weeks).
+If 2 parents are sharing the leave and they both meet the 12-month criterion, then they share this amount.

 An employee can start extended leave: